 You can find out all about the SU on their website.

-Have a look at the published Academic Calendar to assist you with your planning over the coming year
+Please take a look at the published Academic Calendar to assist you with your planning over the coming year.

 NCI is required to collect data from students, and pass this data to the Higher Education Authority in order for them to perform their statutory functions under the Higher Education Authority Act, 1971.
 Students are advised to consult the Student Collection Notice published here for further information.